 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), jobs in the field of graphic design were expected to see little to no change for the decade 2014 to 2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), jobs in the field of graphic design were expected to see a 3% increase for the decade 2018 to 2028 (www.bls.gov).
 Graduates who find jobs in media like websites and print publications were expected to have the best opportunities.
-The BLS reported that the annual median salary for graphic designers as of May 2015 was $46,900.
+The BLS reported that the annual median salary for graphic designers as of May 2018 was $50,370.

 Students in the associate's program for graphic art learn the fundamentals and strengthen their skills in computer illustration software.
 Bachelor's and master's students develop their artistic skills to prepare for a future career in graphic design as possibly an illustrator, web designer, or photo editor.